doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 <small>Note: This listing is borrowed from the Elixir AST section in the [Elixir syntax reference](https://hexdocs.pm/elixir/master/syntax-reference.html#the-elixir-ast)</small>

-This means that trying to quote any of those expressions will result in a no-op:
+This means that trying to quote any of those expressions will result in the expression itself:
 ```elixir
 quote do
   {:foo, :bar}